Spring Garden Revival

 Contact Dennis's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Dennis.
-Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-For bulk soil or sod, residents must use the Transfer Station, which operates on set hours and requires a valid permit or sticker, with fees assessed for large loads.
+Residents must use the seasonal yard waste collection program (April–November), placing organic waste in biodegradable paper bags only—plastic bags are prohibited per Massachusetts Department of Environmental Protection guidelines.
+For bulk soil or sod, the Transfer Station requires a resident permit or sticker, and fees may apply.
 Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials, such as crumb rubber or sand, must be managed according to local protocols.
-Coordinate with the Board of Health for material safety assessments.
-Never dispose of debris in streets, storm drains, or regular trash, as this violates MS4 stormwater regulations and can harm local watersheds.
-Dennis Department of Public Works
+Infill materials (crumb rubber, sand, organic infill) require special handling.
+Coordinate with the Board of Health for material safety review.
+Never dispose of debris in streets, storm drains, or regular trash, as this violates MS4 stormwater regulations.

 120 Theophilus F. Smith Road, Dennis, MA 02638